ReinforceZwei/favicon-fetcher/README.md

 The following step identifiers may appear in the `errors` array:

 - `parse_title` - Failed to parse page title
+- `parse_titles` - Failed to parse titles from multiple sources
 - `parse_icon_links` - Failed to parse icon links from HTML
 - `get_manifest_url` - Failed to extract manifest URL
 - `fetch_manifest` - Failed to fetch or parse manifest.json